 Students with dining plans use their Michigan State University IDs to enter the dining facilities.
-The dining host electronically scans the ID to ensure the student is authorized to purchase a meal.
+Students will scan their MSU ID card upon entrance to ensure they are authorized to purchase a meal.

 A student with a dining plan may eat in any dining hall.
 Entrance to dining facilities is limited to students with dining plans and to visitors who have purchased entry at the host station, a valid guest dining plan or guest meal ticket as well as those who are scanned as a guest of a student with guest meals available (Platinum or Gold dining plans only).
 Students and guests can also pay at the register.
 Dining locations and hours can be viewed at eatatstate.com.